The 12 Largest Cat Breeds

 1. Maine Coon

 The Maine Coon cat is one of the largest cat breeds in the world.
-This breed originated in the state of Main, United States: hence it’s name.
+This breed originated in the state of Maine, United States: hence it’s name.
 Some say that the word ‘‘coon’’ was derived from the word ‘‘racoon.’’
 This name refers back to an old myth which surrounds the Maine Coon, claiming that this breed is actually a hybrid between wild cat and racoon.

 A male Maine coon can reach 70 centimeters in length and weigh more than 10 kilograms.
 This amazing size reveals an affectionate, sociable and playful animal, with distinguished ability to meowing in different tones.
 In addition, the Maine coon usually likes water, partially thanks to its waterproof mantle.
 The Maine coon is considered an excellent cat for families with children.